Uploading medium size file fails

 So I guess your fix does improve memory consumption and decrease the time for md5 computation but running mongrel is a worthwhile recommendation since redmine itself is innocent of most of the memory usage in file uploads.

 #6 Updated by Thomas Jahns over 9 years ago

 So perhaps parsing <URL> is another issue. ;-)

-#7 Updated by Jean-Philippe Lang about 9 years ago
+#7 Updated by Jean-Philippe Lang over 9 years ago

 - Category set to Attachments